blackberry/BB10-WebWorks-Samples/FaceBook-OAuth-2/README.md

 };
 ```
 ## Config.xml
-As of BlackBerry WebWorks 1.0.2.9 SDK, all domains you plan on making Ajax/XHR requests to must be whitelisted in your app's config.xml.
+As of BlackBerry WebWorks 1.0.2.9 (Gold) SDK, all domains you plan on making Ajax/XHR requests to must be whitelisted in your app's config.xml.

+**Note as of SDK 1.0.4.5 we must now also whitelist the Facebook callback URL!
+Also, if your callback URL is pointing to a subdomain, whitelist the entire domain and subdomain i.e. "http://oauth.mydomain.com"**

 ```
 <access uri="*" subdomains="true" />